RealDevExpert/wordpress-fictional-university/README.md

 **Steps**:

-Set up a featured professor block type
+- Set up a featured professor block type

-Add drop-down menu with hard-coded values
+- Add drop-down menu with hard-coded values

+- Third step

   Update dropdown menu with `professorFeaturedID`

   Let WP remember the user's selected option (currently "1", "2", "3" as fake professors ID)

 ### Loading a List of Professors

 Work with `select` element of the drop-down menu to trade out the hard-coded values with an actual list of all of our professor posts by using JS

+Steps:

+- Add a text saying "Loading..."

+- Second step

+  Make use of `useSelect` from `@wordpress/data`

+  Get rid of the hard-coded values and load the list of professors dynamically (`.map`).
+Also, now the post ID is stored in the database (you can check by going into the database)

 <!-- ### Displaying Professor Info -->